 One of the first decisions you will have to make is what type of legal arrangement is best for you, for the child, and for the child’s parent.
 There are emotional, legal, and financial issues that must be considered along with whether you become a licensed foster parent, a guardian, an informal childcare provider, or some variation of these arrangements.

 Creating a Family has many resources to help you sort out your options when considering Kinship Care.
 We also have resources to make the transition from the grandparent, aunt, or cousin to the parent easier for everyone.
 One of the most recently published resources we think you will find particularly helpful is this one:

-- Family First Prevention Services Act (1 hr. radio interview with guest expert)
+- Family First Prevention Services Act (1 hr. radio interview with a guest expert)